feel-the-force-ftf/feel-the-force/README.md

 tmux attach -t franka_gripper
 ```

-  to restart drivers, start two separate tmux sessions—one for the arm, one for the gripper:
+To restart drivers, start two separate tmux sessions—one for the arm, one for the gripper:

 ```bash
 # Arm control (left or right)